The VRRDA logo and slogan may not be reproduced in any form without the written consent of the VRRDA Committee.

 Rob only discovered the pleasure of Rock'n'Roll dancing just a few months before the demise of Just Rock.
 He credits Kevin & Carol Ross of the Fourmost Dance Company for stimulating his interest in the more technical aspects of this form of dancing.

 Once retired after a notable career in Local Government, supporting community arts, sport and leisure activities, Rob felt obliged to get involved with the VRRDA.
 He is also a Forum Moderator on www.vicrock.com.au.
-Along with his wife Margie, Rob loves the raunchiness of Melbourne's pub scene and prefers dancing to Roots Rock, Rockabilly and R&B.
+Along with his wife Margie, Rob loves the raunchiness of Melbourne's pub scene and prefers dancing to Roots Rock, Rockabilly and R&B. During his time on the Committee Rob has served as Competition MC, Publicity Officer and Treasurer.

 Annette Niven Secretary